conference-ictac2023/webpage/index.md

  -->
 ### About protests in Peru.

-As ICTAC 2023 organisers, we are aware of the current political situation in Peru and the protests that have been happening in the country.
-We want to let you know that at the moment protests in Lima are sporadic and pacific and its air and land communication routes are operative.
-Currently we continue our plan to organise ICTAC physically at UTEC.
-If the situation changes and this is no longer the case, we will work closely with the ICTAC Steering Committee to choose the best feasible solution.
+We are continuously monitoring the political situation in Peru, which faced violent protests in 2022 also affecting travelers.
+To the best of our knowledge, this situation has calmed down.
+If protests erupt again, we will work closely with the ICTAC Steering Committee to choose the best feasible solution.

-Lima - Peru, March 2023
+Lima - Peru, May 2023

 ## Important dates